Unconditional deep-water limit of the intermediate long wave equation in low-regularity: On the periodic setting

 \begin{ackno}\rm The authors would like to warmly thank Tadahiro Oh for suggesting the problem.
 J.F. and G.L. were supported by the European Research Council (grant no. 864138 ``SingStochDispDyn'').
 T.Z.~was supported by the National Natural Science Foundation of China (Grant No. 12101040, 12271051, and 12371239) and by a grant from the China Scholarship Council (CSC).
 T.Z.~would like to thank the University of Edinburgh for its hospitality where this manuscript was prepared.
+The authors would like to thank the anonymous referee for their helpful comments which have greatly improved the presentation of this manuscript. \end{ackno}